 - Therefore have no moral power over the group

 - Do not encourage interaction within a team

 Individual decisions are quick and cheap.
 They are therefore best suited to situations where something must be done right away.

 - Are taken by a group using collective wisdom

 - Involve the whole group in the process

 - Therefore impose a moral power over the group

 - Encourage interaction and healthy group dynamics

 However, groups should also self-optimize from the bottom up, not be driven from the top.
+It follows individual members also have important contributions to make towards managing social loafing.
 If that sounds like you don’t wait, collaborate by choice and make a difference at meetings.